ryanfunke/ryanfunke.github.io/index.md

 ## Find me on [Github.](www.github.com/ryanfunke)

 #### Who are you?
-I'm Ryan!
-Currently I work as a Software Engineer after having graduating from Purdue University with a degree in Cybersecurity.
+I'm Ryan, and I currently work as a Software Engineer after having graduated from Purdue University with a degree in Cybersecurity.

 #### What is this?
 This website is for some light biographical information about myself and potentially showcasing my projects in the future.